Naojen/SNOMED-Coding/README.md

 <p align="center"><em> Step-wise response of ERAG for a given pathology report </em></p>

 ## ERAG-based SNOMED Coding with models provided by Meta
 This is the same as PRW where LLama models are deployed directly from the meta website.
-The docker file  and its script are provided in /RAG_meta.
+The docker file  and script are provided in /ERAG/RAG_meta/.